 A legal doctrine called "res judicata" prevents a party from relitigating claims that have already been decided by a court.
 (Barr v.
 Resolution Trust Corp., 837 S.W.2d 627 (Tex.
 1992)).
 In Texas, res judicata applies to petitions for expungement.
 (Ex Parte Myers, 68 S.W.3d 229 (2002)).
 Except under limited circumstances, once the judge makes a decision to deny a petition for expungement, that decision is final (unless successfully appealed) and the case cannot be refiled at a later time.
 For this reason, hiring an attorney experienced in Texas expungement law to properly file the petition is extremely important.

-You will receive a court order of expungement.
-The order will update the court and state records so your record is sealed and destroyed.
+Once your case is granted, you will receive the court order of expungement.
+The order will also be sent to the court and state agencies so your records will be sealed and destroyed.

 If we are unable to succeed on your case, we give you your money back, except for the fees paid to the court (normally $200 to $450).
 There is a partial refund if the client does anything to become ineligible after beginning the process.